Skip to content

 Your Care Team

 Partnering with your primary care physician and general cardiologist, the AFib Center of Excellence provides coordinated, seamless care.
-Your team is comprised of an electrophysiologist or heart rhythm specialist (EP), cardiothoracic surgeon and nurses who all work together to create a plan for treatment best suited for you.
+Your team is comprised of an electrophysiologist or heart rhythm specialist (EP), cardiothoracic surgeon and advanced practice practitioners (APPs) who all work together to create a plan for treatment best suited for you.

 Meet the Team